anandi/GeoCrawler/README.txt

 2. The MathUtil functions not normally provided in J2ME.
 Courtesy of akmemobile.
 The SVN repository is available at: https://akmemobile.dev.jav.net/svn/akmemobile

+Finally, you need to get your own keys.
+See GeoCrawlerKey.java for the listing of the keys needed for all functionalities.

 License:
 ========